The Rottweiler dog breed is an incredibly popular choice of the pet dog and has been for many years.

-The Cane Corso (pronounced “caw-nay coor-so”) is becoming more popular as more people are choosing to guard and protect dog breeds for themselves and their families.
+The Cane Corso (pronounced “caw-nay coor-so”) is becoming more popular as more people guard and protect dog breeds for themselves and their families.

-But since the Rottweiler breed, in particular, has certain known genetic (heritable) health issues, some breeders have started crossbreeding Rottweilers to add genetic diversity and strengthen the breed line for future generations.
+But since the Rottweiler breed, in particular, has specific known genetic (heritable) health issues, some breeders have started crossbreeding Rottweilers to add genetic diversity and strengthen the breed line for future generations.

 The Cane Corso is a very complementary dog to crossbreed with the Rottweiler.
 These dogs share similar qualities and traits and can make excellent protection dogs.
 Now read on to learn everything you need to know about the Cane Corso Rottweiler.